 On the other hand, cloud providers are “least confident in their ability to restrict privileged user access to sensitive data.”
 At least part of that lack of confidence can surely be attributed to the lack of a clear definition of privileged access and what the appropriate controls are.

-Since many of the privileged users of a cloud system are the customer’s employees, it makes sense that this has got to be an area of shared responsibility between the cloud vendor and the customer.
+Since many of the privileged users of a cloud system are the customer’s employees, it makes sense that cloud security has got to be an area of shared responsibility between the cloud vendor and the customer.
 But who should do what and, ultimately, who’s in charge?